Harvard Business School, Harvard University, Cambridge, MA

 Laurie Gould splits her consulting practice between real estate finance, business and strategic planning for community development organizations, and policy research and teaching on topics related to affordable housing.

-Built an analytical tool to help a community development nonprofit explore the financial implications of its strategic choices.
-Financial model of the organization and its integrated business lines allowed Board and staff members to analyze the impact on earnings and liquidity of a range of possible business and strategy decisions.
-Urban Edge, Boston, MA
+Built analytical tools to help a community development nonprofits explore the financial implications of their strategic choices.
+Financial models of the organizations and their integrated business lines allowed Board and staff members to analyze the impact on earnings and liquidity of a range of possible business and strategy decisions.
+Urban Edge, Boston, MA; Inquilinos Boricuas en Accion, Boston, MA; NeighborWorks Green Bay, Green Bay, WI; OneRoof, Duluth, MN; Organizations

 Created course in affordable housing finance for Master’s level social work students.
 Designed curriculum and taught a week-long class to introduce housing finance to students pursuing careers in community development.
 Curriculum covers overview of American affordable housing policy and the basics of housing development and operations finance.
-NeighborWorks America and Brown School of Social Work at Washington University, St. Louis, MO
+NeighborWorks America and Brown School of Social Work at Washington University, St. Louis, MO, Buildings, Property & Asset Management

 Consultant on housing, community development and business planning.
 Services include real estate finance, policy and best practices research, and business and strategic planning for nonprofit, for-profit and public sector organizations.